 “In one thing, however, the Queen may be said to indulge … and that is tea. … Whether Her Majesty helps to boil the kettle herself, or whether it is brought to her ready made, she always loves her tea.
 In the year 1887, when she honoured … [the] then Lord Mayor of London, with her presence at tea … it was charming to watch her carefully remove her gloves, untie her bonnet strings, and fling them over her shoulders, preparatory to enjoying ‘the cup that cheers.'”

 Queen Victoria also popularized afternoon receptions, which she introduced in 1865, and she gave various tea parties during her reign.

-Tea in the United Kingdom is still enjoyed today and consumed daily by a majority of the its people.
+Tea times in Great Britain are still enjoyed today and consumed daily by a majority of the its people.
 It is remains one of Britain’s most popular beverages, and it is customary to be served tea when visiting someone’s home.
 However, Ireland is the biggest per-capita consumer of tea in the world, boasting a national average of four cups per day per person with many people drinking six or more cups daily.
 The idea of afternoon tea with cakes or bread and butter is now more of a stereotype than an actuality.
 However, a “cream tea” is served in cafes in southwest England consisting of clotted cream, scones and jam, along with the tea.
 Additionally, the word “tea” still refers to an evening meal throughout most of the United Kingdom.